DefangLabs/samples/samples/sveltekit-mongodb/README.md

 1. Open the terminal and type `defang login`
 2. Type `defang compose up` in the CLI
 3. Your app should be up and running with Defang in minutes!

+---

+Title: Sveltekit + MongoDB

+Short Description: A full-stack application using Sveltekit for the frontend and MongoDB for the database

+Tags: sveltekit, mongodb, full-stack

+Languages: javascript, nodejs